wyager/artnet/README.md

 Allows you to send Artnet/DMX512 commands from Haskell.

-Currently used by me for controlling some Pavotubes.
+Currently used by me for controlling some Pavotubes, Nanlights, and GVM lights